 Using data for the greater good and minimising its negative impact is a difficult balancing act.
 In the future, we expect to see greater collaboration between private enterprise and the state as leaders and innovators try to enhance the positive impact of data usage while minimising the misuse of information.
 We may also see greater competition amongst the leading tech organisations who, today, control huge amounts of personal data around the world.
 This is something we are beginning to see challenged – a recent report from the UK government called for greater choice and innovation in tech to avoid an effective monopoly on data.
 It is impossible to predict the next step in our data evolution, but data is undoubtedly going to be at the centre of how we live in the future.

-If you're looking for a groundbreaking role in data, or to find the talented candidates who can help you to create the future, visit our data jobs page.
+If you're looking for a groundbreaking role in data, or to find the talented candidates who can help you to create the future, contact our team in data recruitment.